Piriformis Syndrome

 • Increased discomfort after prolonged sitting.

 • Restricted range of motion in the hip joint.
-The symptoms often worsen after extended sitting standing, squatting walking or running, and climbing stairs.
-When patients lie on their back, the pain from Piriformis Syndrome often subsides.
+The symptoms often worsen after extended sitting, standing, squatting, walking or running, and climbing stairs.
+When patients lie on their backs, the pain from Piriformis Syndrome often subsides.

 Ayurvedic View

-Mamsa medo gata vata- due to following nidana (causes) like ati vyayama (overexertion), rata prayoga (excess traveling), ratri jagarana (night awakening), ruksha (dry, less nutritious food) etc, all leads to vata dosha prakopa (aggravation), which settles in mamsa dhatu (muscle tissues), leading to pain, numbness etc, this is piriformis syndrome.
-Ayurveda's approach is to bring dosha back to prakruta awastha (balanced state), nourish the body, reduce the symptoms and rehabilitate by correcting the cause of affected part by ayurvedic panchakarma treatment.
+Mamsa medo gata vata- due to the following nidana (causes) like ati vyayama (overexertion), rata prayoga (excess travelling), ratri jagarana (night awakening), ruksha (dry, less nutritious food), etc, all lead to vata doshatravellitravellingng prakopa (aggravation), which settles in mamsa dhatu (muscle tissues), leading to pain, numbness, etc This is piriformis syndrome.
+Ayurveda's approach is to bring dosha back to prakruta awastha (balanced state), nourish the body, reduce the symptoms and rehabilitate by correcting the cause of the affected part by ayurvedic panchakarma treatment.

 Piriformis Syndrome